 IDEA requires that where a determination of significant disproportionality (as discussed in the OSEP Memo 07-09) is found, the SEA shall provide for review and, if appropriate, revision of policies, procedures, and practices used in identification and placement to ensure compliance with the requirements of IDEA.
-New provisions of the law additionally stipulate that when states identify significant disproportionality, those states must require LEAs to reserve the maximum amount of funds under Section 613(f) to provide comprehensive, coordinated early intervening services (CEIS) to students in the LEAs, particularly students in groups that are significantly overidentified, and to report publicly on the revision of policies, procedures, and practices used in identification and placement.
+The 2004 provisions of the IDEA law additionally stipulate that when states identify significant disproportionality, those states must require LEAs to reserve the maximum amount of funds under Section 613(f) to provide comprehensive, coordinated early intervening services (CEIS) to students in the LEAs, particularly students in groups that are significantly overidentified, and to report publicly on the revision of policies, procedures, and practices used in identification and placement.

 The OSEP provides guidance on CEIS under Part B of IDEA in a memorandum (DOC) that describes and explains the following: federal requirements for the use of CEIS funds by LEAs identified as having significant disproportionality by race or ethnicity; what is meant by coordinated early intervening services; and the calculation methodologies.